 – the traditional motorways with toll booths, where payment is made either in cash or by bank card.
 These motorways also have a Via Verde (green channel), which is an electronic toll system that allows drivers to make the payment by bank debit and is intended for use solely by those who have an electronic device identifying their vehicle, which they have previously acquired at one of the respective sales outlets (www.viaverde.pt).

 - and motorways that have an exclusively electronic toll system, where tolls are collected by exclusively electronic means.
 As vehicles pass through the toll gates, they are picked up by electronic detectors placed at the entry to the channels, which are identified with the words “Electronic toll only”.
-For information about the roads covered by this system and the respective forms of payment, consult and www.tollcard.pt.
+For information about the roads covered by this system and the respective forms of payment, consult http://www.portugaltolls.com, and Easy Tolls

 There are car rental services at airports, international rail terminuses and in the main towns and cities.